a-schaefers/themelios/README.md

   * Uses sgdisk and/or wipefs, or dd to clear your disks
   * Creates a single/mirror/raidz1/raidz2/raidz3 zpool
   * Configures a zfs-on-root dataset scheme by default
-  * Optionally generates and imports an /etc/nixos/themelios-zfs.nix which includes essential settings for zfs-on-root.
+  * Optionally generates and imports an /etc/nixos/themelios-zfs.nix which includes sensible settings for zfs-on-root.
   * Optional "zfs-care" enables further zfs-support options in NixOS
   * Optional "overlay" feature allows easy custom pool creation settings and dataset scheme changes without need to hack on the script directly
 - Generates an /etc/nixos/configuration.nix which imports your top-level-nixfile from your repo (and thereby nixos-install's the rest of your operating system)
 - Aims to fail gracefully with continue and retry options
-- Themelios aims to be a simple script that is easy to hack on.

 ## What Themelios does not do (yet)
 - Currently uefi is unsupported because UEFI does not allow for "pure" zfs-on-root systems and therefore using legacy bios with zfs boot environments is a more robust solution.
-- Convert GPT to MS-DOS partition tables (GPT is zfs default and in 2018 this should be sufficient for most.)
+- Use msdos partition tables (Zfs is GPT by default.)
-- Full Disk encryption (Wait for native zfsonlinux to reach full maturity in this area.
-Or this may be possible with an overlay, please provide one if you can do it!)
+- Full Disk encryption (I just want to wait for native zfsonlinux to reach full maturity before implementing this.)
-- Configure more than one pool-- (this can be done with an overlay.)
-- Write zeros to more than one disk concurrently.
 - **Include the beadm script and with full beadm and nix grub integration on the bootloader.
 [This is my personal first priority.](https://github.com/a-schaefers/grubbe-mkconfig/issues/7)**
 - Posix.
-My sh and bash-fu is an ongoing work-in-progress.
+My bash-fu is an ongoing work-in-progress.
+I keep cleaning this script and improving it as I learn better bash.
 Anyone who can help in this area with pull-requests, I'd appreciate it!

 ## Try it in it a VM right now!
 - From a NixOS LiveDisk VM,